Mottaka/240/README.md

 # 240
-My works from CSCE 240
+My work from Summer 240